geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex3_Add_a_Domain.md

 	However, if any of the three records did not validate successfully, then the **Add DNS records** window will return, and it will display either a checkmark or an exclamation point next to each record type to indicate which ones validated successfully and which ones did not.
 An exclamation point in a red circle indicates that there was a problem with the record and it did not validate successfully (note that the Actual value for the record is left blank).
 If this occurs, you must correct the data on the corresponding record in DNS Manager and then select **Continue** again.
 You must repeat this process until all three records have successfully validated and the **Domain setup is complete** page appears.

 26. Once the domain setup process is complete and the three DNS records validated successfully for the **Exchange and Exchange Online Protection** service, the **Domains** page will be displayed.
-The **XXYYZZa.xxxCustomDomainxxx.xxx** custom domain that you just added should now appear in the list of domains, along with your default **M365xZZZZZZ.onmicrosoft.com** domain.
+The **XXYYZZa.xxxCustomDomainxxx.xxx** custom domain that you just added should now appear in the list of domains, along with your **M365xZZZZZZ.onmicrosoft.com** domain.

 27. Remain logged into the LON-DC1 VM with both **Internet Explorer** and **Windows PowerShell** left open for the next task.